 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your poetry degree online at SNHU include:

-According to the U.S. Bureau of Labor Statistics, employment of authors and writers is expected to grow by 8 percent through 2026.* Careers paths include work as a creative writer, advertising copywriter, journalist, publisher or poet.
+According to the U.S. Bureau of Labor Statistics, employment of authors and writers is expected to grow by 8% through 2026.* Careers paths include work as a creative writer, advertising copywriter, journalist, publisher or poet.